A decentralized, NFT based economy utilizing the intrinsic properties of NFTs to provide instant valuations and transform them into instant liquidity.

 Theos Tokens and Governance

-Theos is the economies native token and is what rewards are paid out in.
-Staking these tokens provide users with benefits, with more benefits received the more tokens staked; although these levels are yet to be finalized.
+Theos is the platform's native token and is what rewards are paid out in.
+Staking these tokens provide users with benefits, with more benefits received for staking more tokens.
 Token staking is required to obtain verified status, and users staking enough Theos can have their ODYSSEY pool fees reduced.
 Stakers earn rewards when pools are created and when NFTs are added and removed from pools.

 To access high profile auctions users are required to be verified and also need to stake larger amounts of Theos.
 When a user un-stakes they are charged a fee, which is distributed amongst the remaining stakers.
 Stakers also gain access to the governance layer where 1 token equals 1 vote, with a total cap of votes per user.